Evolutionarily stable strategy in asymmetric games: Dynamical and information-theoretical perspectives: Non-applicability of Lyapunov function ( ) in bimatrix games

-In Appendix A of Ref.~\cite{Cressman1996}, Theorem 1$^{\prime}$ is seemingly proven in the context of asymmetric games which are defined to include bimatrix games.
-While the elaborate proof is best seen in the original reference, let us briefly point out at which point of argument the proof ceases to be valid for bimatrix games.
+The Lyapunov function given in Eq.~(\ref{eqn:lyapunov_asym_DKL}) appears quite general, and one might think that it applies to bimatrix games as well.
+However, as we already know that the internal fixed point in bimatrix games cannot be asymptotically stable under replicator dynamics.
+Therefore, the Lyapunov function in Eq.~(\ref{eqn:lyapunov_asym_DKL}) is not applicable in the case of bimatrix games.
+In this section, we discuss why this is the case.
+To do so, we use the proof of Theorem 1 provided in Appendix A of Ref.~\cite{Cressman1996}.
+While the elaborate proof is best seen in the original reference, let us briefly point out at which point of the argument in the proof ceases to be valid for bimatrix games.